GSA-TTS/10x-website/reports/fy21-impact-report/03-by-the-numbers.md

 In addition to our usual appropriations, we were entrusted with $5m in funding via the [TTS American Rescue Plan](https://www.gsa.gov/technology/government-it-initiatives/tts-american-rescue-plan) ([TTS ARP](https://www.gsa.gov/technology/government-it-initiatives/tts-american-rescue-plan)) at the end of FY21.
 The funding will be used in FY22 to help accelerate TTS’ efforts to reimagine digital services delivery.
 This includes supporting TTS’ process and execution on their ARP-aligned projects.

-Also, at the end of FY21, we used some of this ARP funding to advance a few existing projects that are already well-aligned to the ARP goals, including _Government Notification Services_.
+Also, at the end of FY21, we used some of this ARP funding to advance a few existing projects that are already well-aligned to the ARP goals, including <span class="text-italic">Government Notification Services</span>.